Ildemaro Vargas Player Props: Nationals vs. Phillies

 Ildemaro Vargas At The Plate

-- Vargas has four doubles, a triple, two home runs and three walks while batting .275.
+- Vargas is batting .275 with four doubles, a triple, two home runs and three walks.

-- In 26 games played this season, he has hit a homer in two of them.
+- In 26 games played this season, he has homered in two of them.

-- Vargas has driven home a run in six games this year (23.1%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on one occasion..
+- Vargas has had at least one RBI in 23.1% of his games this season (six of 26), with more than one RBI four times (15.4%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 11 of 26 games this season, he has scored, including multiple runs once.
+- He has scored at least once 11 times this year (42.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.